 U10 Intro Devo - 1 day a week for 12 weeks: $700

-The U10-U12 Introductory Development Program provides seven options for skiers ages 8-11.
-We maintain a balance between having fun, building a positive team environment, and advancing our skiing.
+The U10-U12 Introductory Development (aka Intro Devo) Program is for the young skier ready to move up from the Intro programs.
+Typically this is U10 & U12 ages, but some U8 skiers join us as well. maintains a balance between having fun, building a positive team environment, and advancing our skiing.
 We want you to love skiing as much as we do.

 1 day a week: $700